MahouTechnologies/moc3-rs/README.md

 ## Status

-Currently, the implementation is targetting moc3 version 4.0, and is most of the way there.
-It is currently missing part support as well as art mesh masks, double-sided behavior, and blendmodes.
+Currently, the implementation is targetting moc3 version 4.2, and is most of the way there.
+It is currently missing part support as well as art mesh masks, double-sided behavior, blendmodes, and screen and multiply colors.
 The implementation is also deficient in performance, and the eventual goal is to fully optimize the implementation and introduce caching and incrementalization.

 ## Goal